 Zones: 1-2 (AU) / 8 (USDA)

-What it needs: The Chinese star jasmine thrives in either direct sunlight or a bit of shade, which makes it perfectly suited to Australia’s generally warm weather.
+What it needs: The Chinese star jasmine thrives in either direct sunlight or partial shade, which makes it perfectly suited to Australia’s generally warm weather.
 They like to dry out between waterings, so once or twice a week should do, depending on the heat.

-Tips: Star jasmine is quite happy to remain ground cover if not given adequate structural support to climb.
-Be conscious of giving it that support, if you’re planning on covering a wall or fence.
+Tips: Star Jasmine is quite happy to remain ground cover if not given adequate structural support to climb.
+Be conscious of giving it that support, if you’re planning on covering a wall or fence with this flowering vine.

 7. Virginia creeper